huditech/lag-metrics/installation.md

 order: 90
 ---

-_event-hub-lag-metrics_ is packaged as an [Azure Managed Application](https://learn.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/overview).
+_Lag Metrics for Event Hub_ is packaged as an [Azure Managed Application](https://learn.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/overview).
 It can be installed in various ways:

 ## Bicep